 Polish describes the smoothness of a diamond's facets, and symmetry refers to the alignment of the facets.
 While polish and symmetry are worthy of noting, cut grade is far more important.
 Polish and symmetry can be helpful in choosing between two diamonds that are otherwise identical.

-Fancy color diamonds are an extremely rare, natural phenomenon of nature.
-If, while diamonds are being created deep inside the earth, they are exposed to certain trace elements, the result can be a fancy color diamond in almost any color of the rainbow - yellow, pink, orange, red, blue, and green.
-All Blue Nile fancy color diamonds possess natural color and are never exposed to artificial coloring techniques such as dyeing or irradiation.
-As with all Blue Nile loose diamonds, fancy color diamonds are accompanied by a Gemological Institute of America (GIA) report, which lists the diamond's specifications (e.g. color grade) and natural origin.
+Colored diamonds are an extremely rare, natural phenomenon of nature.
+If, while diamonds are being created deep inside the earth, they are exposed to certain trace elements, the result can be a colored diamond in almost any hue of the rainbow.
+All Blue Nile colored diamonds possess natural color and are never exposed to artificial coloring techniques such as dyeing or irradiation.
+As with all Blue Nile loose diamonds, each colored diamond is accompanied by a Gemological Institute of America (GIA) report, which lists the diamond's specifications (e.g. color grade) and natural origin.